 Canstar's 2020 program at Buchans-Mary March consisted of prospecting and soil sampling along the projection of the Mary March horizon to the east of the 2019 trench discovery to further refine trenching targets.
 Some prospective lithologies were found up to 1 km from the trench, approximately 2.8 km from the Mary March intercept.
 A sample reportedly uncovered during construction of a private driveway several years ago assayed 14.2% copper with 15.9 ppm silver.
-A new 61 claim license was staked to secure the further extension of the Mary March horizon.
 Other activities consisted of systematic prospecting in underexplored areas.